Coslate/NBA_Game_Winning_Forecasting/README.md

 4. The content of the notified mail will include :
     * The summarized game data which your interested team just played.
     * The detailed data of each team in the match.
-    * The detailed data of each starting players of each team in the match.
+    * The detailed data of the starting players of each team in the match.
 5. There are the following arguments that need to be specified:

 | Argument | Default Value | Required | Comments |